Stop navigating from one website to another, and read ALL the information you need before you leave home.

 There are numerous bus routes across Spain.
 They are an option for travelers with limited budgets, as the traveling time is usually long.

 The journey time between Valencia and Barcelona is 4 hours.
 The company that operates the service is Alsa and there are several departures throughout the day.
-Buses depart from Seville’s Estación de Autobuses de Valencia.
+Buses depart from Valencia’s Estación de Autobuses de Valencia.
 And you can easily purchase your bus tickets online.

 There are two bus stations in Barcelona: Barcelona Sants and Barcelona Nord, which is the most important one.
 It’s located in the center of the city, in the Carrer d’Alí Bei.